Port of Liverpool: 20th century

 In 1972, Canadian Pacific unit CP Ships was the last transatlantic line to operate from Liverpool.

+Many docks have been filled in to create land for buildings: at the Pier Head, an arena at Kings Dock, commercial estates at Toxteth and Harrington Docks and housing at Herculaneum Dock.
+In the north, some branch docks have been filled in to create land.
+Sandon and Wellington Docks have been filled in and are now the location of a sewage works.
+Most of Hornby Dock was filled in to allow Gladstone Dock's coal terminal to expand.

+Liverpool Freeport Zone was opened in the North Docks 1984, expanding to include some of the Birkenhead Dock system in 1992.
+The Euro Rail terminal was established at Seaforth Dock in 1994 and the port expanded five years later, including construction of the Liverpool Intermodal Freeport Terminal.

+21st century

-In 2004 UNESCO announced Liverpool Maritime Mercantile City.
+In 2004, UNESCO announced Liverpool Maritime Mercantile City.

+Parts of the port were a World Heritage Site from 2004 until 2021.

 Port statistics

 In 2020 Liverpool was the United Kingdom's fourth largest port by tonnage of freight, handling 31.1 million tonnes.

 Marina

 Liverpool Marina is in Coburg Dock and has 340 berths.

 Cruise terminal

 Cruise ships once sailed from Langton Dock, part of the enclosed north docks system.
 Departures and arrivals were subject to tides.
 Cruise ships returned to Liverpool's Pier Head in 2008, berthing at a newly constructed cruise terminal, enabling departures and arrivals at any time.
 Until 2012, any cruises beginning in Liverpool still departed from Langton Dock but, since 2012, the terminal has been used as the start and end of voyages, and not merely a stop-off point.
 This led to a dispute with Southampton due to the large public subsidy provided for the new terminal, which Liverpool City Council has agreed to repay.

 Ships which have called at Liverpool Cruise Terminal include Queen Elizabeth 2 (QE2), Grand Princess, Caribbean Princess and RMS Queen Mary 2.
 A number of large Royal Navy vessels, such as HMS Illustrious and HMS Ark Royal, have also visited the terminal.